-How to keep your neighbours on side during a self-build
+Keep your neighbours on your side during a build

-Read our guide on how to not upset your neighbours during your self-build project and avoid undue stress.
+How to not upset your neighbours during your project and avoid undue stress

 One of the main concerns when embarking on a self-build is disputes with neighbours over noise and disruption.
-Keep reading for our top tips on keeping the peace.
+Keep reading for our top tips on how to keep your neighbours happy.

 Making sure your neighbours are on side during your self-build is an important element to consider when planning building works at home.
 Andy McCarthy, Co-founder of independent project management company, Run Projects, has provided his top tips for minimising stress levels for everybody involved.